 - Prepare grilled chicken by laying out thin sliced chicken breast.
 Pat dry with paper towel.
-Drizzle with olive oil and top with Primal Palate Meat and Potatoes Seasoning on both sides of chicken.
+Drizzle with olive oil and top with Primal Palate Meat and Potatoes Seasoning (or sea salt, pepper and garlic powder) on both sides of chicken.
 Cook on heated grill pan.

 - Prepare bowls by adding green leaf lettuce, brown rice, feta cheese, cucumber and tomatoes mix, pickled onions, grilled chicken to the bowl.
 Add a scoop of red pepper hummus and tzatziki.
 Top with fresh cilantro, red pepper flakes and fresh pita on the side.